intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 *   Must have the Intel® RSP Controller Application [*Getting Started with Intel® RFID Sensor Platform (RSP) on Linux*](https://software.intel.com/en-us/getting-started-with-intel-rfid-sensor-platform-on-linux) installed and running.
 This will allow for the RSP MQTT Device service to register the RSP Controller Application and the list of commands that are made available.

 ## Sending Commands to RSP Controller Application
-To send commands from Edgex to RSP Controller Application we can use some client such as POSTMAN [https://www.getpostman.com/].
+To send commands from Edgex to RSP Controller Application we can use some client such as [Postman](https://www.getpostman.com/).

 Open POSTMAN or any similar tool and execute the following apis: